emilyyiip/outages/README.md

 ## Model Evaluation

 We decided to check for accuracy parity at different times of the year.
-To do this, we compared the model accuracy between June and December.
-Our model achieved 96% accuracy for June and 99% for December.
-Since both of these are close and fairly accurate, we were satisfied with the performance of our model.
+To do this, we decided to compared the model accuracy between January and August.
+Our model achieved % accuracy for January and 99% for December.

+Null Hypothesis: The mean accuracy of the model in January is equal to the mean accuracy of the model in December.
+Observed differences in their mean accuracies is due to random chance.